cortexproject/cortex/docs/configuration/config-file-reference.md

 [type: <string> | default = "jaeger"]

 otel:

+  # DEPRECATED: use otel.otlp_endpoint instead
+  # otl collector endpoint that the driver will use to send spans.
+  # CLI flag: -tracing.otel.oltp-endpoint
+  [oltp_endpoint: <string> | default = ""]

   # otl collector endpoint that the driver will use to send spans.
   # CLI flag: -tracing.otel.otlp-endpoint
   [otlp_endpoint: <string> | default = ""]